-In the horse 1.2 mm (18 gauge) orthopedic stainless steel wire is most commonly used for cerclage.
-For fractures of the incisive bone that result in loosening of the incisors, an interdental continuous wire-loop splint described by Obwegeser (1952) can be used.
+In the horse 1.2 m (18 gauge) orthopedic stainless steel wire is most commonly used for cerclage.
+For rostral fractures that result in loosening of the incisors, an interdental continuous wire-loop splint described by Obwegeser (1952) can be used.
 It allows the application of uniform tension between all the teeth that are engaged in the splint.
 One end of the wire is guided back and forth between all incisors to form small loops in front of the incisor teeth starting on one side of the arcade.
 The other end of the wire is then threaded through the loops, followed by tightening of the wire ends.
-Care is taken to place no loops through the fractured alveoli.
-The wire should always be tight and care must be taken that it is not weakened by repeated bending and kinks in the wire during insertion.
+The wire should always be tight and care must be taken that it is not weakened by repeated bending or kinks during insertion.

-Once the wires are tightened, the twisted ends are shortened and bent flat towards the teeth so that they do not irritate or injure the gingiva.
+After the wires are tightened, the twisted ends are shortened and bent flat so that they do not irritate or injure the gingiva.
 If they are sharp, they should be protected.

 Anchoring of the wire

-There are many other ways to place the wire loops for optimal accommodation and fixation of the fracture.
-Simple loops must overlap to ensure that the teeth are not pulled apart, and figure-8 loops can be used to increase stability.
+There are many other ways to place the wire loops for optimal accommodation of the fracture.
+Simple loops must overlap to ensure that teeth are not pulled apart, and figure-8 loops (left) can be used to increase stability.

-At the end of the surgery, the teeth of the lower jaw are shortened to reduce pressure during eating.
+At the end of the surgery, the teeth of the upper jaw are shortened to reduce pressure during eating.